 If we look at the ancient idea: "what you see you become" we can see the importance of creating technology that cooperates with nature on every level.
 The purpose of technology is to help us connect and cooperate with each other, not to alienate us from nature.
 If the technology, that we spend most of our time interacting with everyday, is fundamentally out of phase with nature, then we will have to expect the kind of singularity that we see in terrifying movies, and the "Present Shock" Described by Douglas Rushkoff.

 But if we upgrade technology with principles that allow technology to work in phase with nature from the inside out, or, from the ground up, then the discrepancies and disconnects that we see in the world today, especially in our information gathering and decision making processes, will start to dissolve.
 And singularity, the kind of singularity where the parts of a system are correlated with each other and with the whole system, will naturally manifest itself even in our man-made technological world.
-Because signals are at the core of technology, upgrading the quality of the signals automatically upgrades the technology from the inside out to create better overall performance and a better user experience.
+Because signals are at the core of technology, upgrading the quality of the signals, by reducing measurement uncertainty, automatically upgrades the technology from the inside out to create better overall performance and a better user experience.

 If you are a visionary innovator and would like to improve the world's ability to make empathic decisions, you can now add value to your products...
 New Technology to empower innovators